 Fishing at Manor Lakes

 At Manor Lakes, you can catch carp, mirror carp & eels.
 Standard baits such as corn, bread, maggots work great for carp here. it’s a very shallow water system only 1 meter deep in most areas so a simple running sinker rig with a pea-size sinker works great in this area.
-So, does suspending the same baits with a float.
+So, does suspend the same baits with a float.
 We have also fished well using unweighted baits.

 Therefore, a 3-6 kilo rod coupled with a 4000 size reel is very appropriate.
 You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
 We recommend 10 pound line and a strong leader.
 Again you can go heavier if you wish, for fun I have caught some monster size carp using 2-4 kilo rod and 6-pound braid.
 But I am prepared to lose some good fish in the process.

 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
-We like to target carp on sundown particularity in the warmer months.
+We like to target carp on sundown particularly in the warmer months.
 This is often when you see Carp swimming along the edges or jumping out of the water around September-November which is their spawning season.

 European Carp must not be returned to the water.
 Always carry your Victorian fishing license.